Treode/store/client/DESIGN.md

 ![Client and proxy caches.](img/skiplist.png)

 If a skiplist that supports floor and ceiling operations is available, then the cache can be implemented using it.
 Each `(table, key, reverse_time)` maps to a node in the LRU list.
 Each node of the LRU list contains the table, key, value, its timestamps and the LRU’s previous and next pointers.
 The skiplist is effectively sorted in reverse chronological order.
-Note that the value may be None to indicate that there is no value for duration.
+The value may be None to indicate that there is no value for duration.

 To `get` an item as of a given `read_time`, we lookup the *ceiling* entry for `(table, key, (Long.Max - read_time))`, and then we return the tuple `(value_time, cached_time, JSON value)`.